Peppered tree frog

-The peppered tree frog (Ranoidea piperata) is a species of frog in the subfamily Pelodryadinae.
+The peppered tree frog (Dryopsophus piperatus) is a species of frog in the family Pelodryadidae.
 It has a green back speckled with black, a cream-coloured belly and a dark stripe running from the shoulder.
 It is endemic to a very small area of the Northern Tablelands of New South Wales, Australia where it is known from five stream systems.
 It has not been observed in the wild since the 1970s, but a frog of very similar appearance has been observed in an area slightly further north, and it is not clear whether these are examples of the peppered tree frog or an outlying population of Pearson's green tree frog.
 The International Union for Conservation of Nature has assessed the peppered tree frog's conservation status as being "data deficient".

 Distribution

 This species was formerly known from five streams at elevations of 800–1120 m draining east in the Northern Tablelands of NSW from Gibraltar Range in the north to Armidale in the south.
 After searches in these streams and adjacent areas, this species has not been located in the wild since 1973.

 In 1999, though, frogs similar in appearance to this species were discovered in streams north of their known range.
 The frogs had calls similar to Pearson's green tree frog, and genetic testing is required to determine if this population is the peppered tree frog or a disjunct population of Pearson's green tree frog.